jonest53/CSCI243/README.md

 #README

-This file will contain README info for our project
+This file will contain README information for our project